-Finding the best possible projector for your golf simulator is essential.
+Finding the best projector for a golf simulator is essential.
 No one wants to be stuck with blurry images or sub-par projection quality.
 You need to be able to see exactly where your ball is going so that you can calculate every shot perfectly.

 By doing this, you will get the most accurate and high quality, and fun experience out of your golf simulator.